Akshay6966/Sales-Insights---AtliQ-Hardware/README.md

 ## Problem Statement

 AtliQ Hardware's Sales Director faces challenges in tracking and analyzing sales performance across dynamically growing markets in India.
 Regional managers provide verbal and Excel-based reports, often lacking accuracy and clarity.
 The abundance of Excel files complicates data interpretation, hindering his ability to make informed decisions.
 To address this, a centralized dashboard is needed to provide real-time, actionable insights into sales trends and performance.
-The goal is to replace cumbersome manual reporting with a data-driven solution that offers clear visualizations, enabling Bhavan to quickly identify areas for improvement and make strategic decisions to boost sales.
+The goal is to replace cumbersome manual reporting with a data-driven solution that offers clear visualizations, enabling him to quickly identify areas for improvement and make strategic decisions to boost sales.